MRAlirad/foundry-simple-storage/README.md

 Forge version x.x.x
 ```

-Now, here's something to remember: when you hit the trash can in the top right, it literally 'removes' the terminal.
-The X button, in contrast, simply hides it.

-### Is Foundry Up Not Running?

-Don't panic if this command doesn't run.
-You might have an issue with your path, and you might need to add Foundry to your path.
-In case you run into this issue, check lesson 6 of the GitHub repo associated with this course.
-If no debugging tips are available there, feel free to start a discussion on the course's GitHub repo.
-Before doing so, make sure to check if a similar discussion already exists.

-Try typing `forge --version` into your terminal.
-Have you received an unwelcome output saying `Forge command found`?
-This implies that you have to rerun the `source` command that Foundry offered during installation.

-Note: Most of the time the `bashrc` file gets loaded automatically.
+Most of the time the `bashrc` file gets loaded automatically.
 However, if this doesn't apply to your setup, the following lines can add the required command to the end of your `Bash profile`.
 This will ensure that your `bashrc` file loads by default.

 ```bash
 cd ~